 I am quite apprehensive of the tobacco business esp. in an environment I am not familiar in.
 Would the government impose rules as stringent as in Singapore (eg. smoke only in certain areas, impose manufacturers to display unpleasant photos of cancerous growth in cigarette packaging, high tax duty etc)?
 This is a powerful and unknown force which could impact the industry as a whole.
 And reading about the outlook doesn’t help either.

 However, being an outsider, and the lack of analysts’ reports on Huabao (found online – perhaps they have more articles about Huabao in the Chinese articles), I am not particularly sure what its business moat is.
-Simply say what is it that prevents consumers form switching to other companies, what are Huabao’s strong points (besides its own laboratories – constructed a State-recognised technical centre and a post-doctorate scientific research workstation in Shanghai, and has established joint laboratories with several major tobacco enterprises; a designated RTL production and R&D base in Shantou, Guangdong province authorised by the STMA and overseas R&D centres in Germany and the U.S, its relatively big size…).
+Simply say what is it that prevents consumers from switching to other companies, what are Huabao’s strong points (besides its own laboratories – constructed a State-recognised technical centre and a post-doctorate scientific research workstation in Shanghai, and has established joint laboratories with several major tobacco enterprises; a designated RTL production and R&D base in Shantou, Guangdong province authorised by the STMA and overseas R&D centres in Germany and the U.S, its relatively big size…).
 The previous report attached earlier in this post (can read it here again) dated April 2012, seems to suggest that Huabao has made efforts to conceal its operations by using such tactics as substantially reducing its public disclosures in financial reporting and using Photoshop to hide the location of one its facilities.
 Seem to find a number of other posts that are skeptical about this company also (read here and here).

 Hmm..
 China firm + Not transparent operation + too good to believe figures —> Alarm bells ringing.
 Check out why I didn’t buy Sino Grandness shares (read my earlier post here – item 6).